 How much AI use is too much?

-Can the damage be reversed?
+Can the effects be reversed?

 Is it harmful to use AI for creative work?